Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: OPTIMAL RECOVERY OF PRECISION MATRIX FOR MAHALANOBIS DISTANCE UNDER THE SPIKED MODEL

 and

 are defined on $\alpha \in [0,\infty)$.

 \end{enumerate}

-The above three properties imply that the classical \MD~may not be the best estimator.
-Inspired by \cite{2013arXiv1311.0851D}, we may ``correct'' the biased eigenvalues to improve the estimation.
-Denote the {\em asymptotic loss function} by
+The above three properties imply that the classical estimator $\eta_\sigma^{\textup{classical}}(S_n)$ may not be the best estimator in general, and for the purpose of estimating \MD~in particular.
+Inspired by \cite{2013arXiv1311.0851D}, we may ``correct'' the bias of the eigenvalues to improve the estimation. \begin{defn} The {\em asymptotic loss function} is defined as